Trump slams judges' election decisions: 'What kind of a court system is this?'

 CLICK HERE TO GET THE FOX NEWS APP

-Fox News' Audrey Conklin contributed to this report.
+Fox News' Audrey Conklin, Paul Best and Brie Stimson contributed to this report.